Note: Though COVID-19 has stalled a lot of travel plans, we hope our stories can offer inspiration for your future adventures—and a bit of hope.

-Every spring, like clockwork, I start dreaming of living the farm life.
+Every spring, like clockwork, I start dreaming of farm life.
 I imagine myself frolicking in a field with baby goats or leaning lazily over wooden fences while watching snuffling piglets pester their mothers.
-Sounds like a perfect weekend escape after a long, dark, and—let’s face it—weird winter, right?
+Sounds like a perfect weekend escape in the middle of a long, dark, and—let’s face it—weird winter, right?
 Well, this might just be our lucky year, thanks to Farm Sanctuary in Watkins Glen, New York.

 Farm Sanctuary isn’t just any old farm stay.
 In fact, it isn’t really a farm at all—it’s a national nonprofit that operates homes for farm animals that have been rescued from cruel and abusive conditions.
-The organization has three locations, including two in California, but the one in New York is the only location with overnight accommodation.
-Better still, for this year’s visitor season starting May 1, the farm is unveiling three gorgeous and rentable tiny houses.
+The organization has three locations, including two in California, but the one in New York is the only location with overnight accommodation, which includes three cozy cabins and three adorable and rentable tiny houses.
 So yes, this really is a place where all your bucolic dreams can come true.

 “It’s been an evolution,” says Baur.
 “People started visiting and wanting to hear the animals’ stories, so we put up a Visitors’ Center.
 Then people wanted to stay overnight, so we put up bed-and-breakfast cabins.”

 The peaceful atmosphere proved immensely popular, and cabins started booking out quickly.
-The next step in the Sanctuary’s evolution was an addition of three beautifully designed tiny houses—complete with bathrooms and kitchens.
-The bright and chic spaces also have big glass doors and porches, which offer guests a sweeping view of the fields and some of the 500 frolicking animals that call the Sanctuary home.
+The next step in the Sanctuary’s evolution was an addition of three beautifully designed tiny houses—complete with bathrooms, kitchens, and animal print wallpaper.
+The bright and chic spaces also have big glass doors and porches, which offer guests a sweeping view of the fields and some of the more than 800 frolicking animals that call the Sanctuary home.

 “We want to engender a respect among our visitors for the animals and to encourage positive interactions,” Baur explains.
 It’s up to the animals whether or not they want to interact with people.

-Farm Sanctuary is open both to overnight stays and day visitors, and offers daily tours of the grounds ($10).
+Farm Sanctuary is open both to overnight stays and day visitors from May through October and offers daily tours of the grounds ($10).
 It is a vegan facility, so they do request that if visitors bring picnics, they keep their food choices vegan.
 Overnight visitors are treated to a delicious vegan breakfast of dairy-free yogurt, oatmeal, pastries, and fruit.
 If you’re not afraid to get your hands a little dirty, the Sanctuary also offers a variety of volunteering experiences—just be sure to let them know you’re interested two weeks before your stay.